themesberg/flowbite-svelte/src/routes/docs/components/darkmode.md

 </script>

-<p>In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS:</p>
+In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS:

 ```js example
 // tailwind.config.cjs